chembl/chembl_webresource_client/README.rst

       molecule.set_format('sdf')
       molecule.filter(natural_product=1)

-   If you want to retrieve all the natural products compounds regardless it they are approved drugs or not, you can fetch all compounds extracted from the Journal of Natural Products.
+   If you want to retrieve all the natural products compounds regardless it they are approved drugs or not, you can fetch all compounds extracted from the `Journal of Natural Products <http://pubs.acs.org/journal/jnprdf>`_.
    Using the client you will write a following code:

    ::